wwarthen/RomWBW/ReadMe.txt

 copied from the work of others in the N8VEM project including Andrew Lynch, Dan Werner, Max Scane, David Giles, John Coffman, and probably many others
-I am not clearly aware of.
+I am not clearly aware of (let me know if I omitted someone!).

 I especially want to credit Douglas Goodall for contributing code, time, testing, and advice.
-He has created an entire suite of application programs that substantially enhance this ROM.
-Everything in the Apps folder of the distribution came directly from Douglas and the list includes cpmname, writesys, assign, slices, termtype, drives, and others.
+He created an entire suite of application programs to enhance the use of RomWBW.
+However, he is looking for someone to continue the maintenance of these applications and they have become unusable due to changes within RomWBW.
+As of RomWBW 2.6, these applications are no longer provided.

 David Giles has contributed support for building the ROM under Linux and the CSIO support in the SD Card driver.